Daniel-H-99/Practice_AugMix/README.md

 # AugMix
-A code for the PyTorch implementation of AugMix (ICLR2020) by Minyeong Hwang
+A code for the PyTorch implementation of AugMix (ICLR2020)
 ## Files
 + main.py
 main python code for entire experiment